lime360/technical-notes/Git/README.md

 # commit changes
 git commit -m "change note"

-# push file to Github
+# push file to Github (or a different remote)
 # remote will be the SSH link on your repo
 git push remote:master

+# create a tag
+git tag TAGNAME
+# or
+git tag -a TAGNAME -m "tag name"

+# push the tag to the desired remote
+git push remote TAGNAME
 ```